infinitered/ignite-cookbook/docs/recipes/SettingUpYarnMonorepo.md

 // success-line-end
 ```

-This configuration (originally sourced from [Ignite](https://github.com/infinitered/ignite)) provides a strong foundation for TypeScript, React and React Native projects.
-You can also adjust the rules according to your project's specific needs.
+This configuration (originally sourced from [Ignite](https://github.com/infinitered/ignite)) will provide a strong foundation for TypeScript, React and React Native projects.
+You can always refine the rules later to align with the specific requirements of your project.

 5. Compile the TypeScript configuration: